awslabs/data-on-eks/website/docs/gen-ai/training/bionemo.md

 [NeMo I 2024-02-26 23:16:21 preprocess:255] Creating train split...
 ```

-Upon completion of this task, the processed dataset will be stored in the /fsx/processed directory.
-Following this milestone, we can proceed to initiate the pre-training job by executing the following command:
+After finishing this task, the processed dataset will be saved in the `/fsx/processed` directory.
+Once this is done, we can move forward and start the `pre-training` job by running the following command:

-After this step we can run the pre-training job by running:
+Following this, we can proceed to execute the pre-training job by running:

 ```bash
 cd training
 kubectl apply -f esm1nv_pretrain-job.yaml
 ```

-This configuration leverages Kubeflow's PyTorch training Custom Resource Definition (CRD).
-Within this manifest, numerous parameters are available for customization.
-For a detailed understanding of each parameter and guidance on fine-tuning, refer to (Bionemo's documentation)[https://docs.nvidia.com/bionemo-framework/latest/notebooks/model_training_esm1nv.html].
+This configuration utilizes Kubeflow's PyTorch training Custom Resource Definition (CRD).
+Within this manifest, various parameters are available for customization.
+For detailed insights into each parameter and guidance on fine-tuning, you can refer to [BioNeMo's documentation](https://docs.nvidia.com/bionemo-framework/latest/notebooks/model_training_esm1nv.html).

-As per the Training Operator's documentation, the primary process is denoted as ...worker-0.
-To monitor the progress of this process, follow these steps:
+According to the Training Operator's documentation, the primary process is labeled as `...worker-0`.

+To track the progress of this process, follow these steps:

 ```bash
 kubectl logs esm1nv-pretraining-worker-0